mattjweist/matsim-rwa/README.md

 # matsim-rwa

-A project created for fleet-based route planning of electric vehicles, based on matsim-org/matsim-example-project.
+A project created for fleet-based route planning of electric vehicles in Germany, based on matsim-org/matsim-example-project.

 A recommended directory structure is as follows:
 * `src` contains the program to run the simulation